What is the Financial Modelers’ Manifesto?

 Before the Financial Modelers’ Manifesto

 In 2000, Paul Wilmott wrote about the increased levels of math in finance and the simultaneous decrease in common sense.
 He stated, “Unfortunately, as the mathematics of finance reaches higher levels, so the level of common sense seems to drop.
 There have been some well-publicized cases of large losses sustained by companies because of their lack of understanding of financial instruments…”.

 Emanuel Derman also wrote about people and their assumptions regarding financial solutions.
 He observed, regarding financial modeling, “There are always implicit assumptions behind a model and its solution method.
 But human beings have limited foresight and great imagination, so that, inevitably, a model will be used in ways its creator never intended.
 This is especially true in trading environments…but it’s also a matter of principle: you just cannot foresee everything.
 So, even a “correct” model, “correctly” solved, can lead to problems.
 The more complex the model, the greater this possibility.”

 Both Wilmott and Derman were touching on the aspects of finance and modeling that they would collectively expound upon in the Financial Modelers’ Manifesto.

 The Modeler’s Hippocratic Oath

 Among the various sections included in the manifesto is the Modelers’ Hippocratic Oath.
-Traditionally, a Hippocratic oath is taken by physicians, which is, essentially, a vow that they will aim to do no harm and to uphold the best interest of their patients and others involved in scenarios they must deal with.
+Traditionally, a Hippocratic oath is taken by physicians.
+It is, essentially, a vow that they will aim to do no harm and to uphold the best interests of their patients and others involved in scenarios they must deal with.